0AnonymousSite0/Social-media-data-to-Interrelated-informtion-to-Parameters-of-virtual-road-model/README.md

 # Extract interrelated information from social media data and incorporate them into virtual road models

 !!!
-As the paper is under review, all contents in this repository are not allowed to be used by anyone except the authors until this announcement is deleted.
+As the paper is under review, all contents in this repository currently are not allowed to be used by anyone until this announcement is deleted.

 # 0. A demonstration video of the SMD2II2PM approach